chenju2k6/chenju2k6.github.io/_posts/temp.md

 * Think backwards.
 Generally, this is a searching problem, can then you realize that starting from the beginning seems like a impossible solution even with bruteforce method.

 ## 10 Minimum cost to hire K workers
+## 11 Find in Mountain Array

+Key point:

+* Find the peak in a array
+* Binary search the increasing part and then decreasing part.

+## 12 Longest Duplicate String TODO

+Key point:

+* Method 1: Binary search to probe the longest size the substring.
+For each size, use a slide window to find the duplicate string.
+* Method 2: (standard) Suffix array

+## 13 Tallest Billboard

+Key point:

+* Because the sum of the array is bouned, we can maintain a state for each possible sum.
+* First to think how to solve the problem brute forcelly, and then to think what computation are repeatedly performed.